-In addition, the following assumptions have been updated since the previous valuation to reflect recent plan experience and expected trends:
+Since the last valuation was prepared for this plan, the following assumptions have been updated to reflect recent plan experience and expected trends:

-- Percentage of current retirees and retiree spouses not yet eligible to participate in the HealthSelect Medicare Advantage Plan and future retirees and retiree spouses who will elect to participate in the plan at the earliest date at which coverage can commence. - · Proportion of future retirees covering dependent children. - Percentage of future retirees assumed to be married and electing coverage for their spouse.
+- · Percentage of current retirees and retiree spouses not yet eligible to participate in the HealthSelect Medicare Advantage Plan and future retirees and retiree spouses who will elect to participate in the plan at the earliest date at which coverage can commence. - · Proportion of future retirees covering dependent children. - · Proportion of future retirees assumed to elect health coverage at retirement and proportion of future retirees expected to receive the Opt-Out Credit at retirement.